Ye-We1/Ye-We1.github.io/_pages/about.md

 Recent highlights:

-October, 2023: Joined the Alan Turing Institute as an enrichment student.
+- October 2023: Became an enrichment student at the Alan Turing Institute.
-December, 2022: Our lightweight model achieved 7th place in the NeurIPS 2022 Traffic4cast competition.
+- December 2022: Our lightweight model achieved 7th place in the NeurIPS 2022 Traffic4cast competition.